patzeia/github-actions/get-gke-credentials/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# get-credentials-gke
+# get-gke-credentials

-This action allows configuring authentication to a [GKE cluster][gke] via a `kubeconfig` file that can be used with `kubctl` or other methods of interacting with the cluster.
+This action configures authentication to a [GKE cluster][gke] via a `kubeconfig` file that can be used with `kubectl` or other methods of interacting with the cluster.

 Authentication is performed by generating a [short-lived token][token] (default behaviour) or via the [GCP auth plugin][gcp-auth-plugin] present in `kubectl` which uses the service account keyfile path in [GOOGLE_APPLICATION_CREDENTIALS][gcp-gcloud-auth].